rsav/samp4sharcap/README.md

 ### NumSharp

-- Install NumSharp.0.20.5.zip from github https://github.com/SciSharp/NumSharp
-    - Extract zip into NLIB (example C:\USERS\USER\Lib)
+- Install NumSharp.0.20.5.zip from github https://github.com/SciSharp/NumSharp: extract the zip file into a directory that we will refer later as NLIB

 ### Modifications of astropy